HazyResearch/meerkat/README.md

 Mosaic's core contribution is the `DataPanel`, a simple columnar data abstraction.
 The Mosaic `DataPanel` can house columns of arbitrary type – from integers and strings to complex, high-dimensional objects like videos, images, medical volumes and graphs.

-**`DataPanel` loads high-dimensional data lazily.**     A full high-dimensional dataset won't typically fit in memory.
+**`DataPanel`s load high-dimensional data lazily.**     A full high-dimensional dataset won't typically fit in memory.
 Behind the scenes, `DataPanel` handles this by only materializing these objects when they are needed.
 ```python
 from mosaic import DataPanel, ImageColumn